OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 However, the Administrator is not provided with any access to or knowledge of the Content in your personal Evernote service account.
 And none of your rights in your personal Evernote service account are affected if you also have access to notebooks in an Evernote Business account.
 For more information on how your personal Evernote service account works with your Evernote Business account, please review our Privacy Policy and our Help &.
 Learning article entitled “Are a user's personal notebooks or personal information accessible by other Evernote Business users or Admins?” on this subject.

-How Does Evernote Respond To Copyright Or Other Intellectual Property Violations?
+How Does Evernote Respond to Copyright or Other Intellectual Property Violations?

 We respond to clear and complete notices of alleged infringement of copyright, trademark or other intellectual property laws that satisfy the requirements in these Terms (which we believe to comply with the United States Digital Millennium Copyright Act \[www.copyright.gov\] and other applicable laws).
 If you believe that your intellectual property rights have been violated, please notify our Compliance team according to the instructions provided by our IP Rights Compliance Program and we will investigate.
 Note that each owner of intellectual property is responsible for protecting their rights and taking any legal or other action they determine to be appropriate to do so, and Evernote does not accept any obligation to take any particular action to enforce or protect any party’s intellectual property rights on their behalf.